rogerburton/curiosity/README.md

 $ run-full-environment
 ```

+It is also possible to only run Nginx in that shell with `run-nginx`.
+This is
+usefull for instance to proxy a `cty serve` running from GHCi.

 And finally, we can run a local virtual machine running `cty serve` and a Nginx
 reverse proxy using [see below](#qemu):